josef-kudlacek/udemy-java/README.md

 ## BlackJack
 Short demonstration of creating cards for black jack with usage of enums from videos.
 Implemented with TDD.
 ## Employees
 Demonstration of OOP for read employees from string with usage of regex from videos.
 Split them by role and calculate their salary.
+Using Collections too.
 ## Exercises
 Implementation of tasks on the end of every course chapter to repeat knowledge.
 ## Methods